AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 ### Increase case priority to P1

-If your issue is serious — such as a major system outage or something significantly impacting your business — the assistant can recognize this and increase your case priority to P1 (Critical) priority, so it receives immediate attention even outside business hours.
+If your issue is serious — such as a major system outage or something significantly impacting your business — the assistant recognizes this and increases your case priority to P1 (Critical) priority, so it receives immediate attention even outside business hours.

 >[!NOTE]
 >